 How do I get started?

 Buy tickets online, based on start time.
-Many of the activities within the quarry are available for lower prices, a la carte, but for those driving 90 minutes from the Bay Area, I recommend going for the Aerial Adventure pass, which costs about $75 per person.
+Many of the activities within the quarry are available for lower prices, a la carte, but for those driving 90 minutes from the Bay Area, I recommend going for the Gold Adventure Ticket, which costs about $80 per person.
 Ticket details for Quarry Park are here >

 To enter the quarry area, guests will get outfitted with a harness and helmet and watch a safety video at their assigned time.
 Then, they do a 10-minute hands-on training to master the clip-in system that prevents anyone from falling to the ground.

 Finally, they are ready to enter the quarry.
 The first step is a zip line ride into the middle of the apparatus area.
 From there, guests can decide which activities to do first.

 The smart belay system allows participants to clip themselves into the safety cables and move around at their own pace.

 All of the activities at Quarry Park take place way above the ground, so any fear of falling will be triggered.
 Navigating the ropes courses also requires a lot of strength.
 For adults who are not fit or who fear heights, be kind to yourself and stay on the ground.

 The girls I had in my care are extremely athletic and adventurous, both with years of sports training that has given them both strength and balance.
 Despite my own healthy gym habits, I was not able to keep up with them.

 What to expect when visiting Quarry Park